Racecourse Guide

 Broadly Fair

 At a mile and a half the draw is irrelevant.
-HRB data shows no consistent stall advantage across field sizes.
+The stalls data shows no consistent stall advantage across field sizes.
 Class, stamina and suitability to Haydock’s often soft autumn ground are the primary factors.
 Ignore stall position entirely at this trip and focus on who can handle the conditions.

 The Haydock draw picture is one of the clearest in British flat racing precisely because it divides so cleanly by distance.
 Backs high draws at 5f and 6f straight; backs low draws at 7f; treats everything from 1m onwards as broadly fair with diminishing secondary signals.
 On soft ground the sprint bias softens but the 7f reversal remains.
 Combine draw with pace at sprint distances — the full edge requires both a high stall and early speed; a hold-up horse from a high stall captures only half the structural advantage.